 Of all the ‘ăn chay’ restaurants, the majority we found were 100% vegan.
 If you found something labelled as vegetarian it’s was still commonly vegan as dairy is rarely used in Vietnamese cooking, even in normal eateries.
 A lot of the street food stalls sold just one or two dishes however almost every restaurant, cheap or expensive, had a selection of vegetable and tofu side dishes.
 Two veg, some tofu and a bowl of rice was easy to order in almost any place.
 We ate A LOT of tofu!

 All Praise the Veggie Days

-Doing our weekly food shop was very very easy because of the Buddhist community and the amount of vegetables in the national food.
+Doing our weekly food shop was very, very easy because of the Buddhist community and the amount of vegetables in the local food.
 Dotted all around the city were street markets selling every fruit and vegetable you’ve ever seen, along with a dozen you’ve never seen.
 Rice, noodles, tofu and all other ingredients could be found within a 5 minute walk from our flat.
 A 5 minute drive on the scooter and we had supermarkets filled with veggie products and veggie shops with crazy varieties of mock meats.

 Drive By Veg!

 Besides the brilliant street markets and supermarkets which stock all your veggie needs, Hanoi has thousands of characters who sell a whole manner of things from their bicycle.
 These tended to be from middle aged women.
 Normally they would start off quite grumpy and then you’d squeeze a smile out of them, hopefully.
 It was luck of the draw what they would be selling and you had to haggle hard but it was definitely part of the Hanoi vegan experience.